PennyLaneAI/pennylane/doc/introduction/interfaces.rst

 many measurement shots, their expectation value  does not necessarily equal the true gradient.

-This problem is resolved by the parameter-shift rule [#Schuld]_.
+This problem is resolved by the parameter-shift rule.
+In this `paper <https://journals.aps.org/pra/abstract/10.1103/PhysRevA.99.032331>`_ you will find more details.
 For simplicity, assume that the parametrized gates are Pauli rotations.
 In this case

 .. math::  \partial_j C = C(\theta + s e_j) - C(\theta - s e_j), \quad s = \pi / 4